roytang/blog/content/post/2020/03/covid19/index.md

 RITM rolls back the positive diagnosis for a congressman, saying they made a clerical error.

 As of tonight, we have 803 confirmed cases (+96, biggest daily jump so far) and 54 deaths (+9, also biggest jump).

+### Saturday, March the 28th

+Abuzz on the internets yesterday was the exchange between a science-student turned journalist and a infectious disease specialist consulting with the DOH, who sparred over some facts.
+The journalist was asking why we had tested so few people compared to other nearby countries of similar economic standing, but the doctor insisted the official numbers were much higher - except he was actually talking about number of tests conducted, not number of people tested, which was the comparison being made.
+This particular doctor had over the past few days established a reputation for being quite arrogant and self-centered, and dismissive of people who aren't "experts".
+Probably not the best person to be talking for the DOH (but he isn't actually an officially spokesperson - a DOH usec later confirmed the journalist's numbers were the official one).

+A lot of the more science-y folk in my monkeysphere are not very happy with this particular doctor and how he handles himself on social media, and one of my friends (with a background in molecular biology) even got blocked trying to ask him about the technicalities.
+Regardless, I try to avoid delving into his conversations too much anyway, as he is only a DOH consultant and not an official spokesperson.

+A lot of the things he are saying are counterproductive or non sequitur anyway.
+If I was a media person interviewing a Government or DOH spokesperson, the main question I would want asked would be:

+- between the time of the first confirmed case (January 30) and up to the lockdown of Metro Manila (roughly a 6 week period), what preparations did the DOH undertake to make sure we would have sufficient testing capacity, hospital capacity, and available PPEs for our health workers and other frontliners in case the virus spreads?

+I realize looking into the past may not be the most productive thing at the moment, but if the government and the DOH want us to trust them, I think they need to acknowledge mistakes and lack of preparation.
+This helps us see that they know what went wrong and can adjust accordingly.
+Transparency begets trust, and the more trust we can have in our leadership, the easier it will be for the citizenry to bear the harsh burdens that the following weeks and/or months may entail.

+As of tonight, we are at 1075 cases (+272) and 68 deaths (+14), both the biggest daily jumps so far.
+Presumably the RITM are starting to burn through the testing backlog.

+Worldwide, we are past 650k cases.
+Jumped from 500k-600k in a day and a half.

 To be continued...